mauriciolangleib/pracitcos_linea_de_comandos/academic_prueba/content/en/authors/virginia_cantera/_index.md

 - MSc. students
 ---

-The investigation I'm doing at the moment is focused on functional and comparative genomics in bacteria, mostly focused on Salmonella enterica.
+The investigation I'm doing at the moment is focused on functional and comparative genomics in bacteria, mostly focused on *Salmonella enterica*.
 The aim of these studies is to find differences through genomics that could explain the differences we find on pathogenicity between different strains of *Salmonella*.